 "Hey, Mazzy!
 Just so's you know, I've somethin' long, hard, and low t'the ground you're free to touch and fondle if ye wish.
 No need to glare, girlie: I was talking aboot me axe!"

-Eruru from Utawarerumono is a type 2, but it's not because Hakuoro is trying to avoid anything, but because he can't get a clue.
+- Eruru from Utawarerumono toward Hakuoro, not because he's trying to avoid anything, but because he can't get a clue.
 He's a Chaste Hero, but in the oblivious sense, not the nonsexual sense, obviously.
 He has a vague idea that his relationships with other girls might make Eruru jealous - but doesn't really think about why she would be - at one or two points.